Shadowing Practice: English Listening Practice | Grocery Shopping at the Supermarket in Australia - Learn English Speaking with YouTube

 Scales measure the weight of the produce so you know how much you're buying.

-A lot of fresh produce is charged by weight, so this can be helpful.
+A lot of fresh produce is charged by weight,

 Next we need some spinach.

-I eat a lot of spinach, so I usually get this big bag.
+I eat a lot of spinach so I usually get this big bag.

 I also want some blueberries for my breakfast.